Aether-Tools/CustomizePlus/README.md

 ## FAQ

 ### I need help with using Customize+!
-You can try finding it in support discord server run by volunteers: [Aetherworks](https://discord.gg/KvGJCCnG8t). **Do not ask for help or support in issues section on GitHub.**
+Please ask your question at support discord server run by our community: [Aetherworks](https://discord.gg/KvGJCCnG8t). **Do not ask for help or support in issues section on GitHub.**

-⚠ Please note that at the current time the developers do not actively participate in support or discussions on that server.

 ### How do I report a bug in Customize+ or leave a suggestion?
-First we ask you join [Aetherworks Discord server](https://discord.gg/KvGJCCnG8t) and consult with volunteer support team about your issue first.
+First we ask you join [Aetherworks Discord server](https://discord.gg/KvGJCCnG8t) and consult with community support team about your issue first.
 It's highly likely that you are not experiencing a bug in Customize+.

 Before reporting bug or leaving a suggestion in this GitHub you need to **carefully** read [issue creation guidelines](https://github.com/Aether-Tools/CustomizePlus/issues/11).

 ### When will Customize+ be updated?
-This plugin is being worked on when developers have free time and have a desire to do so, therefore update schedule does not exist.
-Real life and paid employment take priority over this project.
+The updates are released when someone decides to contribute new feature or fix some bug.
+Please understand that real life and paid employment take priority over this project.

 ### IPC
 Customize+ provides IPC for integrations with other plugins.
 We have opted for inline documentation, so please head over to `CustomizePlus/Api` directory and check source code files to see what kind of functionality is provided.